sweirich/pi-forall/notes3.md

     ---------------------------------- pcase
     G |- pcase z of (x,y) -> b <= C

-This modification changes our definition of Sigma types from weak-Sigmas to strong-Sigmas.
+This modification changes our definition of Sigma types from weak Sigmas to strong Sigmas.
 With either typing rule, we can define the first projection

     fst : (A:Type) -> (B : A -> Type) -> (p : { x2 : A | B x2 }) -> A
 	 fst = \A B p. pcase p of (x,y) -> x

-But, weak-Sigmas cannot define the second projection using pcase.
+But, weak Sigmas cannot define the second projection using pcase.
 The following code only type checks using the above rule.

     snd : (A:Type) -> (B : A -> Type) -> (p : { x2 : A | B x2 }) -> B (fst A B p)
     snd = \A B p. pcase p of (x1,y) -> y

-## Propositional equality
+# Propositional equality

 You started proving things right away in Coq with an equality proposition.
 For example, in Coq, when you say